robert-osborne/django-kevin/README.md

 Set .env.test variable for test
 ------------------------------

-The environment variables for testing sets the appropriate `DJANGO_SETTINGS_MODUL`E and `PYTHONPATH` in order to use `django-admin.py` seemlessly.
+The environment variables for testing sets the appropriate `DJANGO_SETTINGS_MODULE` and `PYTHONPATH` in order to use `django-admin.py` seemlessly.
 Necessary for Foreman and other worker processes

-*.env.test is not version controlled so the first person to create this project needs to create a .env.test file for Foreman to read into the environment.
+*`.env.test` is not version controlled so the first person to create this project needs to create a `.env.test` file for Foreman to read into the environment.
 Future collaboraters need to email the creator for it.*

     echo DJANGO_SETTINGS_MODULE=config.settings.test >> .env.test
     echo PYTHONPATH={{ project_name }} >> .env.test